TiagoAMarques/CARMMHApapersSI/ReadMe.md

 There are two master files that facilitate access to the material provided:

-* :boom: :fire: :arrow_right: :dolphin: [Bottlenose dolphin Barataria Bay paper master file](https://htmlpreview.github.io/?https://github.com/TiagoAMarques/CARMMHApapersSI/blob/master/FolderArchitecture2runCode/BND_ElectronicSupplements.html)
+* :boom: :fire: :arrow_right: :dolphin: [Bottlenose dolphin Barataria Bay paper master file](https://htmlpreview.github.io/?https://github.com/TiagoAMarques/CARMMHApapersSI/blob/master/FolderArchitecture2runCode/BND_ElectronicSupplements.html);

-* :boom: :fire: :arrow_right: :whale: [Pelagic paper master file](https://htmlpreview.github.io/?https://github.com/TiagoAMarques/CARMMHApapersSI/blob/master/FolderArchitecture2runCode/Supplement_S1.html)
+* :boom: :fire: :arrow_right: :whale: [Pelagic paper master file](https://htmlpreview.github.io/?https://github.com/TiagoAMarques/CARMMHApapersSI/blob/master/FolderArchitecture2runCode/Supplement_S1.html).
+Note that these files were submitted as supplementary material to MEPS (files Supplement S1 to Supplement S8) and they live as such, cast in stone, in the folder [CastInStoneMEPS](https://htmlpreview.github.io/?https://github.com/TiagoAMarques/CARMMHApapersSI/CastInStoneMEPS).

 A short paper submitted to Marine Mammal Science, describing the effects on Bottlenose dolphin Barataria Bay population dynamics of a proposed Mississippi river diversion project (Mid-Barataria Sediment Diversion) also uses a slight adaptation of the code required for the main papers.
 That paper is published here: https://onlinelibrary.wiley.com/doi/10.1111/mms.12930